Human rights in North Korea: Freedom of movement

-North Korean citizens usually cannot freely travel within, let alone outside, the country.
+North Korean citizens usually cannot freely travel within or outside the country.
 Emigration and immigration are strictly controlled.
 North Korean citizens must obtain a permit to travel outside their county of residence and upon reaching their destination report their arrival to the local authorities.
 According to testimony by defectors, obtaining such permits can be expedited through bribery.
 Forced resettlement of citizens and whole families, especially as punishment for political reasons, is said to be routine.

 North Korean citizens are prohibited from leaving the country without permission, and those caught attempting to do so are harshly punished.
 The North Korean government treats emigrants from the country as defectors.
 Travel abroad is tightly controlled.
 The issuance of passports is heavily restricted, and those allowed to travel abroad must leave behind family members in North Korea who can be held hostage to ensure their return.

 North Korean refugees who flee to China are often later forcibly repatriated back to North Korea by authorities, and are routinely beaten and sent to prison camps after repatriation.
 This treatment is more severe in cases where North Korean refugees have come into contact with non-governmental organizations (NGOs) that are associated with South Korea or with religions, especially Christianity.
 In cases where the North Korean government discovers that contact has occurred between refugees and these NGOs, the punishments for these refugees are torture and execution upon their repatriation back to North Korea.

 In May 2016, Kim Jong Un temporarily banned all weddings and funerals across the country, and freedom of movement into and out of the capital, in preparation for a meeting, on 6 May, of the Workers' Party of Korea, the first gathering of its kind in 36 years.

 On 28 July 2020, UN human rights reported that women detained in the Democratic People's Republic of Korea are being subjected to multiple, serious human rights violations at the hands of security and police officials.
 The women have been given inadequate quantity and poor quality of food, leading to extreme malnutrition.